tox-dev/tox/docs/example/jenkins.rst

 The Jenkins_ continuous integration server allows to define "jobs" with "build steps" which can be test invocations.
-If you :doc:`install <../install>` ``tox`` on your default Python installation on each Jenkins slave, you can easily create a Jenkins multi-configuration job that will drive your tox runs from the CI-server side, using these steps:
+If you :doc:`install <../install>` ``tox`` on your default Python installation on each Jenkins agent, you can easily create a Jenkins multi-configuration job that will drive your tox runs from the CI-server side, using these steps: